larablocks/pigeon/README.md

 Pigeon will load all properties set in the `default` area of your config before you construct your message.

-####Set addresses
+####Set message addresses:

-All these address add methods can be used with any of the address add functions (to, cc, bcc, replyTo)
+All these address add methods can be used with any of the address add functions (to, cc, bcc, replyTo, from, sender)

 Add a single address with no name
 ```php